Eric-Paul Riege: Exhibitions

 In 2020, the Heard Museum in Phoenix, AZ commissioned him to produce jaatłoh4Ye'iitsoh no. 1-6 for the show Larger than Memory: Contemporary Art From Indigenous North America.
 In 2021 the DeCordova Sculpture Park and Museum presented a temporary installation and performance that Riege created in response to Jeffrey Gibson's monumental sculpture, Because Once You Enter My House It Becomes Our House.
 Riege's performance was an expression of the Diné/Navajo word Woshdee'! which translates to "come in."
 Riege states that: "The word is an invitation to a loved one or a stranger" to honor Gibson's title of his sculpture.

 In 2021 he had a solo show at the Bockley Gallery, Minneapolis, titled (my god, YE'ii [1-2]) (jaatłoh4Ye'iitsoh [1–6]) (a loom between Me+U, dah 'iistł'ǫ́) "earring for the big god".
 In the same year he was featured in a group show, Make-Shift-Future, at Regan Projects, Los Angeles.
 Also in 2021, Riege presented a durational performance at the Montclair Art Museum as part of the Color Riot!: How Color Changed Navajo Textiles exhibition.
 Riege's work was featured in the multi-year project, STTLMNT: An Indigenous Digital World Wide Occupation, in Plymouth, UK, conceived by Cannupa Hanska Luger and the UK based collective, The Conscious Sisters.
 The project "promotes a digital occupation by Indigenous Peoples within the context of the 400 year commemorations of the Mayflower's arrival in North America."

 For the 2022 Toronto Biennial of Art, he exhibited the installation, a home for Her, incorporating a collection of weavings and looms in collaboration with the women weavers in his family.
 Riege presented Hólǫ́llUllUHIbI [duet] for the 2022-2023 winter season at the Hammer Museum in Los Angeles.
 The large-scale sculptures, which are suspended from the ceiling, represent to what the artist calls "totems of memory" and are reminiscent of ornate jewelry and trees swaying in the wind.
 He has described his associated performances as teaching him about the correlation between weaving and the structures and systems of the human body.

 Performance

 Riege describes his durational performances (which can last for several hours) as a way for him to use his body as a fiber "interacting with looms, the regalia and the installation."

 Honors and awards

 In 2019 Riege received a fellowship from the Art Matters Foundation.
 In 2021, Riege received a New Work Project Grant from the Harpo Foundation to produce an installation for Prospect New Orleans.
+In 2026, Riege was named a United States Artists (USA) Fellow.